Crime Wave (1985 film)

 Crime Wave, also known as The Big Crime Wave, is a 1985 Canadian independent surrealist comedy film written, produced and directed by Winnipeg-based filmmaker John Paizs.

 It was shot principally in 1984 and premiered at the 1985 Festival of Festivals, although Paizs subsequently opted to reshoot the ending, which had received more mixed reaction at TIFF than the rest of the film, before it received limited followup commercial release.

 The film lacked a major release in Canada and abroad, and remained almost as a "curiosity" that a few fans and movie critics remembered fondly.
-Over time, word-of-mouth and some retrospective showings at film festivals helped Crime Wave to achieve a bigger notoriety, and it is currently considered as a cult film.
+Over time, word-of-mouth and some retrospective showings at film festivals helped Crime Wave to achieve a bigger notoriety, and it is currently considered a cult film.

 Plot

 The film is a homage to late 1940s-early 1950s "Colour Crime Pictures" (A fictional sub-genre).
 Paizs plays Steven Penny, a struggling screenwriter who lives above the garage of a suburban family, and begins typing each night from the moment the street lamps come on.
 Everything we learn about the character comes from Kim Brown (Eva Kovacs), the family's daughter, who has a schoolgirl crush on him, as Steven never utters a word in the entire film.

 Steven is able to write beginnings and endings, but not middles.
 Every morning he deposits his attempts at writing his film "Crime Wave" in the trash which Kim retrieves.
 The movie depicts these endings and beginnings, as well as very short disconnected scenes from the middle.
 Steven's scripts always begin by introducing several characters from various geographic regions finally settling on the film's protagonist "from the North".
 The hero is pursuing some sort of dream, but suddenly commits a violent act at the spur of the moment.
-The film always ends with the protagonists sudden graphic death.
+The film always ends with the protagonist's sudden graphic death.

 Kim starts to spend time with Steven.
 He teaches her the basics of "Colour Crime" films, and shows her his film equipment.
 As time goes on Steven starts to write less.
 Kim narrates that if Steven can't actually finish his script he'll give up on film, and possibly his life.
 That night Steven again fails at finishing his script, and resolves to not leave his bed until he starves to death.
-Kim leaves several meals outside his door, but when she opens the door to push one of the meals inside she sees that Stevens space is infested with rats.
-Kim's parents call a exterminator, and invite Steven to stay in their guest room for a few days until the rats are gone.
+Kim leaves several meals outside his door, but when she opens the door to push one of the meals inside she sees that Steven's space is infested with rats.
+Kim's parents call an exterminator, and invite Steven to stay in their guest room for a few days until the rats are gone.

 The next day Kim's parents invite Steven to a costume party.
 Steven has a hard time mingling with the guests.
-Kim then introduces Steven to the son of the couple throwing the party, Lyle.
+Kim then introduces Steven to Lyle, the son of the couple throwing the party.
 Lyle is also mute, and is fixated on dinosaurs and planets.
 Lyle takes Steven and Kim to the trailer where he works counting passing cars for the city of Winnipeg's traffic department.